-Because of the huge range of flooring options, it can cost you anywhere from $3 per square foot for the most basic sheet vinyl to in excess of $14 per square foot for a genuine timber flooring system.
-The key here is to know what kind of overall look you are after, and to choose accordingly.
+Because of the huge range of flooring options, it can cost you anywhere from $90 per square metre for the most basic synthetic carpet to in excess of $200 per square metre for a genuine timber flooring system.
+The key here is to know what kind of overall look you are after and to choose accordingly.
 It’s also important to understand the waterproofing limitations of some products before applying them to wet areas.
-Your Refresh consultant will be a wealth of knowledge in this area, and will know which products are readily available and which will require a wait time to install.
-For example, in some locations there is a long lead-in time for hand-made tiles and for tilers.
+Your Refresh consultant will be a wealth of knowledge in this area and will know which products are readily available and which will require a wait time to install.
+For example, in some locations, there is a long lead-in time for hand-made tiles and for tilers.

 But before you start installing your new flooring, you’ll likely need to remove the existing floor-coverings.
 Depending on the size of the house this can take anywhere from half a day to several days.